GHSTMiners/Chisel/README.md

 ## Software to install:

-* PHP - Firstly you will need to install [PHP](https://www.php.net/).
-PHP is a popular general-purpose scripting language that is especially suited to web development.
+* [PHP](https://www.php.net/) - PHP is a popular general-purpose scripting language that is especially suited to web development.
 It is needed to run Chisel, as well as to some development tools.

-* Node.js - You will also need to install [Node.js](https://nodejs.org/en/).
-Part of Node.js is [NPM](https://www.npmjs.com/) which we need to install some of Chisel's javascript dependencies.
+* [Node.js](https://nodejs.org/en/) - Part of Node.js is [NPM](https://www.npmjs.com/) which is needed to install some of Chisel's javascript dependencies.

-* Composer - Finally we need [Composer](https://getcomposer.org/).
-Composer is a package manager for PHP.
-We need it to install Chisel's PHP dependencies.
+* [Composer](https://getcomposer.org/) - Composer is a package manager for PHP.
+It is necessary to install Chisel's PHP dependencies.

 ## Bootstrapping the project
-Now that all our tools are installed we can get started.
-First, clone the Chisel repository.
+Clone the Chisel repository.
 Open a terminal window, and navigate to the root of the repository.

-We need to run a few commands to download some external dependencies, and generate some code.
+Next, you will need to download some external dependencies, and generate some code.
 These are the commands:
 ```
 composer install
 npm install